 340. Introduction to Public Administration.
 (3-0).
 Credit 3.
-American public administration; development of public service; theories of organization and management, executive leadership, policy formation, personnel practices and public relations.
-Prerequisite: POLS 206 or approval of department head.
+American public administration; development of public service; theories of organization and

 485. Problems.
 Credit 1 to 6 each semester.
 Individual instruction in selected aspects of political science not adequately covered by other courses.
 Prerequisite: Approval of department head.